Tanya Ashken

 Joan Tanya Handley Drawbridge (née Ashken; born 1939 in London, England), known as Tanya Ashken, is a New Zealand silversmith and sculptor.
 She was one of a number of European-trained jewellers who came to New Zealand in the 1960s and transformed contemporary jewellery in that country, including Jens Hoyer Hansen, Kobi Bosshard and Gunter Taemmler.

+Life and work

 Ashken attended the Central School of Arts and Crafts in London, where she was awarded a diploma in silversmithing in 1960, and also studied sculpture at the Atelier de Del Debbio in Paris the following year.
+In 1961, she returned to London and attended Camberwell School to improve her sculpting techniques.
 She began making jewellery in semi-precious materials in 1962.
 She does not draw a distinction between her jewellery and her sculpture: “her jewellery is small sculpture that can be worn.”

+Personal life

 Ashken married New Zealand artist John Drawbridge (1930–2005) in 1960 and emigrated to New Zealand in 1963.
-In 1966 her work was included in Recent New Zealand Sculpture at the Auckland City Art Gallery.
+In 1966, her work was included in Recent New Zealand Sculpture at the Auckland City Art Gallery.